-Plant and equipment
+Property, plant and equipment

-Plant and equipment is stated at cost less accumulated depreciation and any impairment in value.
+Property, plant and equipment is stated at cost less accumulated depreciation and any impairment in value.

-Depreciation is provided on plant and equipment, including freehold buildings but excluding land.
-Plant and equipment is depreciated on a straight line basis so as to write down these assets to their estimated residual values over their estimated useful lives to the Group.
+Depreciation is provided on property, plant and equipment, including freehold buildings but excluding land.
+Property, plant and equipment is depreciated on a straight line basis so as to write down these assets to their estimated residual values over their estimated useful lives to the Group.
 The following estimated useful lives are used in the calculation of depreciation in the current and prior year:

-plant and equipment leasehold improvements
+property, plant and equipment

-- 2 10 years; - 2 10 years; and
+2 - 10 years